vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 A Generator part of the CLI plugin is usually needed when you want to extend your package with new dependencies, create new files in your project or edit existing ones.

-Inside the CLI plugin the generator should be placed inside a `generator.js` or `generator/index.js` file.
+Inside the CLI plugin the generator should be placed in a `generator.js` or `generator/index.js` file.
 It will be invoked in two possible scenarios:

 - During a project's initial creation, if the CLI plugin is installed as part of the project creation preset.